clhenrick/bay-area-jobs-viz/README.md

 Finally, convert the linestring geometry back into a polygon for use with clipping osm roads and railways using QGIS (Vector > Geometry Tools > Lines to Polygons).

+## Notebooks
+I used both Jupyter and Observable notebooks for this project, see the `notebooks/` directory for the related files.

+Data analysis was done using `python3`, `pandas`, `geopandas`, and `jupyter`.
+See the `.ipynb` files for data analysis and transformation procedures.
+These notebooks may be viewed by running `jupyter notebook` in the root directory of this repository and then navigating to the `notebooks/` directory in the Jupyter dashboard.

+The maps were created using Observable Notebooks, a web browser based Javascript notebook format, and may be viewed on beta.observablehq.com.
+I've archived them in the `notebooks` directory, but need to add a script to run these notebooks locally.

 ## Environment Setup
 For using Python Pandas and GeoPandas for data processing.